 I encourage you to discuss the homework problems with each other, but the work you do on homeworks must be your own.
-(See the Academic Integrity statement on page 5 of this syllabus.)
+(See the Academic Integrity statement on page 6 of this syllabus.)
 I also encourage you to discuss and review course material with your classmates.
 But be sure to study and think about the material on your own, because your classmates cannot help you on exams.

 Please note that problems with technology can be unexpected, and for this reason I reserve the right to change details about how online assessments are conducted.
+I also reserve the right to modify homework due dates and times due to unforeseen circumstances.
 You will be notified of any such changes both in class and in writing (through D2L and email).